395t/review-assignments/_summaries/srivastava2014dropout_2.md

 ![Without and with dropout network](./srivastava2014dropout_2a.png)

 Dropout has the following features:
-1. It prevents overfitting by using different “thinned” architectures.
+1. It prevents overfitting by using different “_thinned_” architectures.
 2. It approximates to combining various different architectures by sampling from an exponential set of architectures.
 3. It adds noise that allows the optimization process to explore different regions of weight space.
 4. It reduces co-adaptations by making other hidden units unreliable.
 Therefore, any unit should become self robust in different contexts and does not rely on          particular units to rectify their mistakes.
 This can be seen in the following figure.
 5. The Activation of hidden units become sparse.

 ![Without and with dropout first layer features](./srivastava2014dropout_2b.png)